tanya-0019/Object-detection-using-Single-Shot-MultiBox-Detector-SSD/README.md

 # Object-detection-using-Single-Shot-MultiBox-Detector-SSD
 In this project, different objects from a video file are detected using a pre-trained SSD file that contains the weights of the SSD neural network .
 The torch library (PyTorch) is used for computing efficiently the gradients of composition functions in backward propagation.
-Imageio library is used for processing the images of the video.
+Imageio library is used for processing the images of the video. ssd300_mAP_77.43_v2.pth file is the file which is used to get the pre-trained SSD model and more precisely this is the file that contains the weight of the SSD neural network that is pre-trained.
+It can be downloaded from the following link: https://s3.amazonaws.com/amdegroot-models/ssd300_mAP_77.43_v2.pth